 Car and travel expenses used for business purposes also include the following costs:

 Daily travel costs for work you cannot claim

 - On the way to work or back home, you perform errands of lesser importance, such as picking up the mail.

 - you are on call, for example, because you are on stand-by for a relief teaching position, and your boss calls you at your house to tell you to report to work.

-The motor vehicle provided by your employer or any other person
+The vehicle that your employer or any other person provided

-You are not permitted to take a deduction for any costs that you incur for the direct operation of a car that is provided to you by your employer and that you or your relatives use privately at any time.
+You are not permitted to take a deduction for any expenditures that you incur for the direct operation of an automobile that is provided to you by your employer and that you or any of your relatives use privately at any time.
 This is the case even if the expenses are related to work.
-This is due to the fact that such costs are included in the valuation of the car for the purposes of the tax on fringe benefits.
+This is due to the fact that such costs are factored into the valuation of the car for the purposes of calculating the tax on fringe benefits.